AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_gateway.html.markdown

 * `eip` - Public IP address assigned to the gateway.
 * `ha_eip` - Public IP address assigned to the HA gateway.

+The following arguments are deprecated:

+* `enable_firenet_interfaces` - (Optional) Sign of readiness for FireNet connection.
+Valid values: true, false.
+Default: false.

+-> **NOTE:**

+* `enable_firenet` - If you are using/upgraded to Aviatrix Terraform Provider R2.5+/UserConnect-5.0+ , and an AWS transit_gateway resource with "enable_firenet_interfaces" enabled was created with a provider version < R2.5/ UserConnect-5.0, you must replace "enable_firenet_interfaces" with "enable_firenet" in your configuration file, and do ‘terraform refresh’ to set its value to "enable_firenet" and apply it into the state file.
+>>>>>>> Update transit_gateway to replace "enable_firenet_interfaces" with "enable_firenet" (#54)

 ## Import